Dreams-Ahlem/NLP-substitutionCiphers/README.md

 # NLP-Ciphers encrypting-decrypting
- This is a work giving different algorithms for encryption and decryption
+ This is a work giving different python algorithms for encrypting and decrypting a plain text.